alonzi/MTG-Data/How-to-data/scalar-theory.md

 # Scalar Theory
 I am writing this article to directly respond to the constant refrain of "but Game in Hand Win Rate doesn't tell the whole story".
 I absolutely agree that it doesn't tell the whole story.
 My objectives are to:
-1. Provide some of the data science behind Game in Had Win Rate (GIH WR)
+1. Provide some of the data science behind Game in Had Win Rate (GIH WR).
-2. Equip the reader to understand numbers like GIH WR
+2. Equip the reader to understand numbers like GIH WR.
 3. Help the reader put this understanding into practical use.

 I am calling this framework Scalar Theory [1].
 We will need to dip into a little jargon, namely the idea of a scalar and the broader area of information theory, so brace yourself.
 We will start by defining a scalar, and then discuss the fundamental principles of Scalar Theory with examples.
 Let's go!